Same-day shipping cutoff: Noon Pacific Time

 In this month’s tech talk, Mike discusses some common terms that we use when we discuss characteristics of shock setups and compare the performance of different shocks.

-We then take a look at the Cogent Mojave for the Suzuki DR650.
+Looking at the stock shock on the Suzuki DR650, we can see that it offers adjustable compression, which allows you to set the suspension to accommodate heavier gear.
+We next look at the Cogent Mojave for the DR650.
 Compared to the stock shock, it has a bigger body that holds more hydraulic fluid to give you better valving.
 It also has a thrust washer that allows you to more easily adjust your pre-load without as much friction on the spring.
-You can also adjust the compression and rebound to dial in the damping characteristics you want.
+Lastly, you can adjust the rebound to dial in the damping characteristics you want.

 As always, if you have any questions, please send us an e-mail or call or text us, and we’d be happy to help.